Skip to content

 Use this variation if it is not possible to write directly to the supply temperature setpoint, but it is possible to write to the minimum and maximum supply temperature setpoints.

-Supply temperature setpoint maximum T_IN_SP_MAX
+Supply temperature setpoint maximum Yes T_IN_SP_MAX Output

-Supply temperature setpoint minimum T_IN_SP_MIN
+Supply temperature setpoint minimum Yes T_IN_SP_MIN Output

-Outside air temperature T_AIR_ODA
+Outside air temperature No T_AIR_ODA Input

 Attributes Required Mapping info